Work Injuries & Workers Compensation Lawyers in Brisbane, The Gold Coast & QLD, VIC & NSW

 The amount of work your case requires will determine its total cost.
-Keep in mind that even if your claim accrues a significant amount of legal fees, you won’t have to pay any of those fees if you aren’t awarded compensation, thanks to our No Win No Fee guarantee.
+Keep in mind that even if your injury compensation claim accrues a significant amount of legal fees, you won’t have to pay any of those fees if you aren’t awarded compensation, thanks to our no win no fee guarantee.

-If your claim is successful, your legal fees will come out of your compensation, however, you will always be awarded the majority of damages.
+If your accident at work claim is successful, your legal fees will come out of your compensation.
+However, you will always be awarded the majority of damages.

-Most workers compensation claims are settled before going to trial.
-But if you do end up in court, your lawyer may be able to attend on your behalf.
+Most personal injury and workers compensation claims are settled before going to trial.
+But if you do end up in court, your workplace injury lawyer may be able to attend on your behalf.